 Unwanted is the key word here.
 It all boils down to one word: consent.
 Does he/she give their consent.
 No consent = sexual assault.

-- Are they old enough?
-All persons involved must reach the age of consent.
-In Kentucky, this is 16 years old.
+Are they old enough?
+All persons involved must reach the age of consent and in Kentucky, this is 16 years old.
 If someone is under 16, they cannot legally consent (even if they say they want to).

-- Is it a consensual the whole time?
-Consent is also reversible.
-You can change your mind, even if you’ve started something!
+Is it a consensual the whole time?
+Consent is also reversible which means you can change your mind, even if you’ve started something!
 It’s okay to say stop.

 Maybe you’re reading this and thinking “Well with those qualifications, who hasn’t been a victim of sexual assault?!”
 Exactly- too many have.
-These questions are not too strict.
-Gaining consent is not too much work.
+These questions are not too strict and gaining consent is not too much work.